Mateusz167/AdventureWorks_Sales_Dashboard/README.md

 3. Review the visualizations and interact with the filters.

 ## Dataset
-The dataset used in this project is included in the `data/` folder.
+The dataset used in this project is contained in the Adventure_Works_sales_dataset.csv file.
+The report is saved as AdventureWorks_Sales_Dashboard.pbix.

 ## Documentation
 - Refer to the [Requirements.txt](Requirements.txt) for project requirements.